 October 7th 2021 saw the publication of the long-awaited strategy (2021) for older people.

 The statement from Deputy Minister Julie Morgan, says:

 “It sets out our vision for an age friendly Wales, which supports people of all ages to live and age well and challenges the way we think and feel about ageing.”

 “Older people have been directly involved in creating this strategy and will be involved in its delivery via my Ministerial Advisory Forum on Ageing.”

-Our Forum has been involved, largely through our contribution through Cymru Older People’s Alliance (COPA).
+Our Forum has been involved, through our contribution to Cymru Older People’s Alliance (COPA).

 The Vision for an Age Friendly Wales has 3 cross-cutting themes:

 The 4 aims are: